skillsire/Daily-H1B-Jobs/README.md

-# Daily H1B & TN VISA Sponsored Jobs by Skillsire.com
+# Daily H1B & other VISA Sponsored Jobs by Skillsire.com
-⭐️ **Unlock Your Career with Daily Updated H1B & TN Sponsorship Jobs!** ⭐️
+⭐️ **Unlock Your Career with Daily Updated H1B & other Sponsorship Jobs!** ⭐️

-<p>This repository is your go-to resource for finding the latest <strong>H1B & TN sponsorship jobs</strong>, updated daily for maximum relevance.
+<p>This repository is your go-to resource for finding the latest <strong>H1B & other sponsorship jobs</strong>, updated daily for maximum relevance.
 Stay ahead in your job search with up-to-date listings that track the most recent opportunities.</p>

 <p>👉 <strong>Make the most of this resource:</strong></p>
 <ul>